 We hope you enjoy using EveryDay Earth and its content in your classrooms in any way you see fit!
 Please take a moment and visit our Sponsor page to learn about the sponsors and producers of this nonprofit program.

-- Dr. Devin P. Dennie - Geologist and Co-Creator of the EveryDay Earth
+- Dr. Devin P. Dennie - Science Communicator, Author, Geologist and Co-Creator of the EveryDay Earth

 How do I use EveryDay Earth with NGSS or Oklahoma Science Standards and Requirements?

-EveryDay Earth builds off of National and State Science Standards around Earth and Space Sciences (ESS).
+EveryDay Earth was designed to cover content which connects to National and Oklahoma State Science Standards around Earth and Space Sciences (ESS).

-This matrix contains mapping of 1st Grade through High School standards and how they appear in the program.
+This matrix contains mapping of ESS standards and how they appear in the program.
 Green Boxes indicate sections which cover primary learning goals for that grade and standard.
 Yellow are somewhat additive, and red are to be used supplemental only.
 Grey boxes may indicate material is not provided.